nathanlon/citest/README.md

 # Separation of Concerns

-A lot of time was spent ensuring good separation from the Service layer so that versioning could occur, and the API could be swapped out for another one or a web interface and the service layer would not be effected.
+A priority was ensuring good separation from the Service layer so that versioning could occur, and the API could be swapped out for another one or a web interface and the service layer would not be effected.